y-crdt/yrb/README.md

 # Yrb

+> Attention: This gem isn't published yet, but you can play around with it.
+> Feedback on the Ruby API is welcome 🙌.

 Yrb is a Ruby binding for Y-CRDT.
 It provides distributed data types that enable real-time collaboration between devices.
 Yrb can sync data with any other platform that has a Y-CRDT binding, allowing for seamless cross-domain